 To this end the charity now runs a range of health and well-being activities, a drug and alcohol recovery project, independent supported flats working with alcohol dependents on a reduction programme.

-The strategic partnership will develop a joint programme of research and enterprise focused on finding more effective and innovative ways that impact on health and health inequalities in the local communities that Hamara serves.
-Further benefits will be the identification of useful volunteering and placement opportunities which not only enhance the student experience and enable students to develop academic, employment related and personal skills but also contribute to Hamara's growing agenda.
+The strategic partnership has focused on finding more effective and innovative ways of working that impact on health and health inequalities in the population that St George’s Crypt serves.
+Further benefits have been the identification of useful volunteering and placement opportunities which not only enhance the student experience and enable students to develop academic, employment related and personal skills but also contribute to St George’s growing agenda.

 The Community-Campus Partnership with Leeds Beckett University has promoted collaboration to promote learning, teaching, research and develop the work the charity does to support homeless people in Leeds: